youozhan/mfadt-thesisstudio-1/testing-1.md

 #### Ad Targeting
 https://support.google.com/adsense/answer/9713?hl=en&ref_topic=1628432

 Once AdSense is set up, Google automatically delivers ads that are targeted to the content.
-The targeting could be based on keyword analysis, word frequency, advertisers' specific ad placements, users' interests, demographics and other criteria.
+The targeting could be based on keyword analysis, word frequency, advertisers' specific ad placements, users' interests, demographics, and other criteria.

 #### Social Blade
 https://socialblade.com/info

-Social Blade compiles data from YouTube, Twitter, Twitch, Daily Motion, and Instagram and uses the data to make statistical graphs and charts that track progress and growth.
-Social Blade currently tracks 23+ million YouTube channels.
-Social Blade has an estimated CPM however it has a wide range.
+Once AdSense is set up, Google automatically delivers ads that are targeted to the content.
+The targeting could be based on keyword analysis, word frequency, advertisers' specific ad placements, users' interests, demographics and other criteria.

 #### PewDiePie

-He is a Swedish YouTuber, comedian and video game commentator.
+He is a Swedish YouTuber, comedian, and video game commentator.
 He's known as the owner of the most-subscribed YouTube channel.